-- Our subsidiary Navegacion Guarani S.A. leases approximately 640 square meters of space at Jejuí 324 corner Chile- Edificio Grupo General, Asuncion, Paraguay, pursuant to a lease that expires in November 2013. - Our subsidiary Compania Naviera Horamar S.A. leases approximately 409 square meters at Cepeda 429 Street, San Nicolás, Buenos Aires, Argentina, pursuant to a lease agreement that expires in November 2014. - Hidronave S.A. leases approximately 195 square meters at Av.
-General Rondon 1473 Street, Corumba, Brazil, pursuant to a lease agreement that expires in March 2015. - Hidronave S.A. also leases approximately 650 square meters next to the river Paraguay at Lodario, Barrio Ponto, Mato Grosso 801, Brazil, pursuant to a lease agreement that expires in April 2013. - Navegacion Guarani S.A. leases approximately 10,481 square meters of a land and a small warehouse next to the river Paraguay at San Miguel district of Asunción over the way to the Club Mbigua, pursuant to a lease agreement that expires in June 2013. - Compania Naviera Horamar S.A. leases a piece of land called "La Misteriosa" in an Island in the Province of Entre Rios, Argentina, Department of Islands of Ibicuy and Paranacito, pursuant to a lease agreement that expires in May 2016.
+- Hidronave S.A. leases approximately 195 square meters at Av.
+General Rondon 1473 Street, Corumba, Brazil, pursuant to a lease agreement that expires in March 2015. - Petrolera San Antonio S.A. leases approximately 10,481 square meters of a land and a small warehouse next to the river Paraguay at San Miguel district of Asunción over the way to the Club Mbigua, pursuant to a lease agreement that expires in June 2018. - Compania Naviera Horamar S.A. leases a piece of land called "La Misteriosa" in an Island in the Province of Entre Rios, Argentina, Department of Islands of Ibicuy and Paranacito, pursuant to a lease agreement that expires in May 2018. - Compañía Naviera Horamar S.A. leases approximately 1,370 square meters of office space at Av.
+Juana Manso 205, Buenos Aires, Argentina, pursuant to a lease agreement that expires in June 2016. - Merco Par S.A.C.I. leases approximately 655 square meters of office space at Avenida Aviadores del Chaco No 1.669 corner San Martín, Asuncion, Paraguay, pursuant to a lease agreement that expires in November 2018.